marwi509/tag-cloud-frontend/README.md

 # Instructions
 * Install maven and java, if you don't already have it
 * Run the app with "mvn clean spring-boot:run"
-* The API is now available at localhost:8090
+* The app is now available at localhost:8090